Dans cette page :

 ERROR with external command - sts=1 input file=2.txt ABORTING - Try again with --on-error find inp.out cat inp.out/2.err

 Thanks to this behaviour, you’ll avoid wasting a lot of cpu time just because you had a error in some parameter.
-However, please note that the file 3.txt has the same error, but as chdb stopped before running processing this file, you are not aware of this situation.
+However, please note that in the following exercise the file 3.txt has the same error, but as chdb stopped before running processing this file, you are not aware of this situation.
 You can modify this behaviour :

 rm -r inp inp.out; mkdir inp; for i in $(seq 1 10); do echo "coucou $i" > inp/$i.txt; done chmod u-r inp/2.txt inp/3.txt mpirun -n 2 chdb --in-dir inp --in-type txt \ --command-line 'cat %in-dir%/%path% >%out-dir%/%basename%.out \ 2>%out-dir%/%basename%.err' \ --on-error errors.txt find inp.out